Good CAT Score: 2025 Requirements by Job Level

 Most employers receive your results categorized into performance bands (like "Above Average" or "High") rather than exact numbers.

-Complete CCAT Score Range Breakdown: What Each Number Means
+Complete CAT Score Range Breakdown: What Each Number Means

-Here's the definitive breakdown of CCAT score ranges and what they mean for your career prospects:
+Here's the definitive breakdown of CAT score ranges and what they mean for your career prospects:

 Bottom Tier (0-19 points)